 What truly defines success, Sherri Thomas says, is simple.
 "Those who are successful have the ability to pick themselves up after they hit a setback or a hiccup or a bump in their career."

-Here's how the bounce back from that mid-career setback.
+Here's how to bounce back from that mid-career setback

 Are you in a dying industry?